francescoo22/masters-thesis/chapters/3-Related-Work.typ

 Latte's analysis produces at each program point an "alias graph", that is an undirected graph whose nodes are syntactic paths and distinct paths $p_1$ and $p_2$ are connected iff $p_1$ and $p_2$ are aliased.
 Moreover a directed graph whose nodes are syntactic path called "reference graph" is also produced for every program point.
 Intuitively, having an edge from $p_1$ to $p_2$ in the reference graph means that the annotation of $p_1$ requires to be updated when $p_2$ is updated.

-=== Programming languages with aliasing guarantees
+=== Programming Languages with Aliasing Guarantees

 Recently, several programming languages have started to introduce type systems that provide strong guarantees regarding aliasing.